 In the New Testament book of Matthew, we have the clearest teachings by Jesus on the subject of divorce.

 It has been said, ‘Anyone who divorces his wife must give her a certificate of divorce.’
 But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to commit adultery, and anyone who marries a woman so divorced commits adultery.
-(Matt.
-5:31 32) I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.
-(Matt.
-19:9)
+(Matthew 5:31 32) I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.
+(Matthew 19:9)

 In these two passages, Jesus challenges the views of the two schools of Jewish thought (Shammai, Hillel).
 He teaches that marriage is for life and should not be dissolved by divorce.

 Defining the word porneia (which is translated marital unfaithfulness) is a key element in trying to understanding these passages.
 While some commentators teach that this word refers to incestuous relationships or sexual promiscuity during the betrothal period, most scholars believe the word applies to relentless, persistent, and unrepentant adultery.
 Among those holding to this exception clause for adultery, some believe remarriage is possible while others do not.

 The other significant section of teaching on divorce in the New Testament can be found in Paul’s teaching on divorce in 1 Corinthians 7:10-15.